bsmg/beat-saber-community-wiki/faq.md

 We also have a dedicated channel on the Modding Group Discord: [`#finished-maps`](https://discordapp.com/channels/441805394323439646/442342190060929055/)

-## How do I load other plugins?
+## How do I load plugins that aren't in the Mod Manager?
-Essential mods are included in the mod manager by Umbranoxio!
-Follow the instructions in the [Beginners Guide](beginners-guide).

-After you have run the Mod Manager, you can then add other plugins / mods as well.
+After you have run the Mod Manager, you can then add other plugins / mods in the following directory:
-Plugins / mods that aren't in the mod manager have to be placed manually in the following directories:

-`.dll` plugins go in the following directory:
+`.dll` plugins go in the directory:
 |  |  |
 | --- | --- |
 | Steam | `steamapps\common\Beat Saber\Plugins` |